 We know that shopping for dorm decor with your son or daughter would be a lot of fun.
 But it’s time to let go of the apron strings.
-By letting your student buy her own household items once she arrives, you not only save money, you give your student a chance to flaunt her independence and learn how to shop.
+By letting your student buy her own household items once she arrives, you not only save money, you give your student a chance to flaunt her independence and learn how to shop on a budget.

 What was your must-have item when you went off to college or sent your son or daughter — and what turned out to be a waste of money?

 - 13 money tips for new college students